 Ex-Celtic star ‘can’t return to Windsor Park’ after fears fans ‘were going to kill’ him

-Leigh Griffiths was banned by UEFA after tying a green and white scarf to the goalpost in the aftermath of Celtic’s 2-0 Champions League win over Linfield on 14th July 2017
+Leigh Griffiths was banned by Uefa after tying a green and white scarf to the goalpost following Celtic’s 2-0 Champions League win at Linfield

-Ex-Celtic FC star Leigh Griffiths has revealed that the one stadium he will 'probably never be able to set foot in again' is Northern Ireland's national grounds, for fears over his own safety.
+Ex-Celtic star Leigh Griffiths has said the one stadium he will 'probably never be able to set foot in again' is Windsor Park.

 The 33-year-old, who now plays with semi-pro side Mandurah City in Australia, became a cult hero with the Glasgow Hoops, having scored 123 goals over his eight years at the club.

-His iconic status at Celtic made him a pantomime villain in the eyes of their rivals, Rangers, who have strong links with south Belfast side Linfield.
+His iconic status at Celtic made him a pantomime villain in the eyes of their Old Firm rivals, Rangers.

-Now, six years after a historically controversial clash with the Blues, Griffiths has admitted that he will most likely never be back at Windsor Park again without the risk of potential violence.
+Now, six years after an incident-packed Champions League qualifier with Linfield, Griffiths has admitted that he will most likely never be back at the national stadium again without risking a fans’ backlash.

 The Scottish forward received a one-match ban in July 2017 after being charged by UEFA with provoking spectators.

-The punishment came as he had tied a green and white scarf to the goalpost at Windsor following Celtic's 2-0 first leg victory against Linfield in a Champions League qualifying clash.
+He had tied a green and white scarf to the goalpost at Windsor Park following Celtic's 2-0 first leg victory in a Champions League qualifying clash.

 "I remember after we played Rangers at Ibrox, scarves were getting tossed on at the end and I thought, you know what, 'a bit of a statement here.'
 It's not as if I can go and get a massive flag and stick it in the middle of the centre circle!
 It just became a thing.